containers/buildah/docs/buildah-images.md

 **--filter**, **-f**=[]

 Filter output based on conditions provided (default []).
-Valid keywords are 'before', 'dangling', 'label', 'readonly' and 'since' .

   Filters:

-  **before==TIMESTRING**
+  **after,since=image**
+    Filter on images created since the given image.

+  **before=image**
-    Filter on images created before the given time.Time.
+    Filter on images created before the given image.

   **dangling=true|false**
     Show dangling images.
-Dangling images are a file system layer that was used in a previous build of an image and is no longer referenced by any active images.
-They are denoted with the <none> tag, consume disk space and serve no active purpose.

-  **label**
+An images is considered to be dangling if it has no associated names and tags.

+  **id=id**
+    Show image with this specific ID.

+  **intermediate=true|false**
+    Show intermediate images.
+An images is considered to be an indermediate image if it is dangling and has no children.

+  **label=key[=value]**
     Filter by images labels key and/or value.

   **readonly=true|false**
     Show only read only images or Read/Write images.
 The default is to show both.
 Read/Only images can be configured by modifying the  "additionalimagestores" in the /etc/containers/storage.conf file.

-  **since==TIMESTRING**
-    Filter on images created since the given time.Time.
+  **reference=reference**
+    Show images matching the specified reference.
+Wildcards are supported (e.g., "reference=*fedora:3*").

 **--format**="TEMPLATE"